Join the Maine Conservation Corps

 • Present data relevant information to partners, stakeholders, and the public

-• If staying in housing on Burnt Island, ability to travel by boat to housing, and on a fixed schedule
+• If staying in housing on Burnt Island, the ability to travel by boat to housing, and on a fixed schedule

 Marginal Functions:

-• Assist periodically as needed with the care of aquarium species and maintenance of their exhibit and/or holding areas if the ES is interested in learning about these tasks
+• Assist periodically as needed with the care of aquarium species and maintenance of their exhibit and/or holding areas

 Service Conditions: